RICHARD (DICK) CHEVALIER BELL, FASLA, FAAR (1928-2020)

 NCSU Brickyard, Raleigh Meredith College, Raleigh Pullen Park, Raleigh

 Bell began building the Water Garden, one of Raleigh's first mixed-use developments, on 11 acres in 1955.
 At a time when "environmentally sensitive" was rarely mentioned, Bell created a place to live and work.
 From here grew one of the most substantial practices of landscape architecture in North Carolina.
 He also used the Water Garden as a living example of his belief that buildings should tread lightly upon the land and exist in harmony with the natural terrain and natural resources.
 Tucked among the stately hardwoods and pines, nestled with, rather than against, the landscape's natural grade and carefully preserved wetlands, Water Garden's contemporary buildings have always been completely at ease in their environment.
 Unable to maintain the buildings, Bell sold the property in 2007 to Nick Francis and Matt Somner who destroyed it for a large senior active residential community.
 Article.

 Around 1976 - Master Plan Development, Landscape Design and Conceptual Architectural Design for the Multi-family-Townhouses located in 8 1/2 Marina Village, Atlantic Beach NC with James Willis as the collaborating architect.
 Coastal management told Bell that he could not damage one blade of grass in building this project, a goal he met.
 Bell also saved the "maritime forest" of live oaks that were on the property, still there as of 2013.

 1982 - The Quentin and June Bell House, address unknown, Manteo NC.
 Designed for Bell's brother and his wife.
 Contemporary design.
 Has been sold.

 1988 - The Daniel and Claudia Pitt House, 20 Harvey Place, Durham NC.
 Bell did the house design and the landscape design.
 Built by Leon Meyers.
 As of 2012 owned by Brenda Nevidjon and Benjamin Staples.

-Around 1990 - Multi-family Townhouses (three separate/individual developments within the Country Club)- Pembrooke Ridge Court, Warwicke Place and one other in Bermuda Run Country Club, NC.
-Daughter Sharon Glazener collaborated with Bell on the design of the townhouses along with David Bennett of Triangle Residential Designs.
+Around 1990 - Multi-family Townhouses (three separate/individual developments within the Country Club) - Pembrooke Ridge Court, Warwicke Place and one other in Bermuda Run Country Club, NC.
+Daughter Sharon Glazener collaborated with Bell on the design of the more contemporary, less Modernist townhouses along with David Bennett of Triangle Residential Designs.
 Built.
-Contemporary design.

 Sources include: Dick Bell; daughter Sharon Glazener; Leon Meyers; Kim Weiss; Danielle Carr.